umisc/listenserv/README.md

 $ sudo python run.py
 ```

 Server will be running on localhost:80.
+Ensure that before running this web app that you do not have anything else listening on port 80.

 Considerations
 --------------